nimwegenLab/MiM_NikonTi/Docs/NikonTi_with_MicroManager.md

 - mCherry: 575/25

+## Acquiring fluorescence excitation flatfield images
+- in MiM Tools>Options, uncheck "Save XY positions in separate stack files".
+- adjust illumination and exposure in main window.
+Select an area of the fluorescent slide without dust nor bubbles.
+- in MDA, check only "Multiple positions".
+In position list, use "Create grid", press "..."
+5 times, then "Center Here", and finally "OK" (this should create a list of 25 positions).
+Acquire!
+- Check that there is no position with an unexpected illumination pattern (e.g. bubbles)
+- Save as image stack file.

 # Transmitted light illumination

 For phase contrast, use the manual GIF filter and the diffuser (D).
 With our 100x objective, use phase ring Ph3.